indiqusdocs/yntraa/docs/Subscribers/AccountCentre/TeamandChildUserManagement.md

 ![addteammember](img/addteammember.png)

 The child user receives an email notification when their account is created.
-They can then login and use the Yntraa cloud platform based on their assigned role.
+They can then login and use the Yntraa Cloud based on their assigned role.

 :::note
 The first/default user will supersede all other admin users, which means that while admin users can edit or remove other users, only the default user can delete other admin users.